Before installing Bro, you’ll need to ensure that some dependencies are in place.

 Bro can be downloaded in either pre-built binary package or source code forms.

-See the bro downloads page for currently supported/targeted platforms for binary releases.
+See the bro downloads page for currently supported/targeted platforms for binary releases and for installation instructions.

 MacOS Disk Image with Installer